anurag-dub3y/anurag-dub3y/README.md

 - 👋 Hi, I’m Anurag.
 - 👀 I’m interested in competitive coding.
-You'll find my IDs named realillnigga.
-I chose this name since at the time I started, I was listening to 'When I B' on the mic' by Rakim.
+You'll find my IDs on some of the platforms named realillnigga (credits to When I B' on the mic!).
 - 🌱 I’m currently learning CC.
-I'm looking forward to WebD as well.
+I'm looking forward to WebDev as well.
 - 🌞 I like hio-hop music and MMA.

 <!---